pawansarule/BCA-Sci-Practical_Slips-FOC-MS_PPT/README.md

 Q5.
 Use PowerPoint to create a slideshow on marking of newly launched “iPhone”.
 Your presentation must contain at least three slides, should be eye-catching and have a creative use of visual effects.

 Q6.
-Use PowerPoint to create a slideshow on “ Independence Day”.
+Use PowerPoint to create a slideshow on “Independence Day”.
 Your presentation must contain at least three slides, should be eye-catching and have a creative use of visual effects.

 Q7.
 Prepare PowerPoint presentation for “Diwali Festival”.
 Your presentation must contain at least three slides, should be eye-catching and have a creative use of visual effects.